ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2021-07-12-se-robust-clustered.md

 reghdfe gpmw foreign, cluster(make1) noabsorb
 ```
   - NB: this is not an example of clustering in a panel, just of the syntax.
-  - While not formal in any way, this example points out that clustering is not always conservative, _especially_ when the number of clusters is low (more on this below).
+  - While not formal in any way, this example points out that clustering is not always conservative.

 4. Finally:

 > "Once fixed or random individual-specific effects are included the serial correlation in errors can be greatly reduced, but it may not be completely eliminated."

-Abadie, Athey, Imbens & Wooldridge (2017 NBER) put a finer point on this, they show that when there is "no heterogeneity in the treatment effects, one need not adjust standard errors for clustering once fixed effects are included".
+Abadie, Athey, Imbens & Wooldridge (2017 NBER) put a finer point on this last point, they show that when there is "no heterogeneity in the treatment effects, one need not adjust standard errors for clustering once fixed effects are included".

 [Abadie, Athey, Imbens & Wooldridge (2017 NBER), "When should you adjust standard errors for clustering?"](https://www.nber.org/papers/w24003) in brief: